-Once your concept and aim of your shoot are clear, it’s time for you to find the perfect location for your shoot.
+Once the concept and aim of your shoot are clear, it’s time for you to find the perfect location for your shoot.

-This includes the crowd, the location, the lighting of the location, the time of the shoot, the climate of the location, and the background.
+This includes the crowd, the location, the lighting of the site, the time of the shoot, the climate of the place, and the background.

 5. Brief your Team

-It is important that you aware of people invested in the shoot about the story or the message behind it, and what you are planning is.
-This allows each and every member to know what would work best for the shoot and understand what the result should look like.
+This allows every member to know what would work best for the shoot and understand what the result should look like.

 6. Be open to Suggestions